- An enjoyable way to build your professional network and hone your networking skills.

-- Members must be willing to provide a complete online profile and be listed in a group directory, which will be available only to other group members.
+- Members must be willing to provide a complete online profile.

-- Members agree to report to NSBA if they AREN’T able to have their network coffee/lunch during the assigned window for any reason.
+- Members agree to report to NSBA if they AREN’T able to have their network coffee/lunch during the assigned window.

 - Members may ask to be placed on hiatus status and will not be matched during that time.

-- Dues are $10, whether a member joins one group or all three.
+- Dues are $10, whether a member joins one group or both.

 How it Works:

-- Membership is open for all three groups - Omaha, Lincoln and Greater Nebraska.
+- Membership is open for both groups - Omaha and Lincoln.

 - Matches are randomly generated using software.
 Lawyers are not matched based on practice area or other factors.